xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

   ---------
   m : Path(A, x, y)
   ```

   no nominal-typing is needed here, `I` is a normal type of endpoints.

+  - TODO Is this idea enough to be used as the path type
+    where structural equivalence is easy to prove?

 [question] What is the general relation
 between topological (homotopical) spaces